TiwariLaxuu/pettingzoo_marl_implementation/README.md

 PettingZoo includes the following families of environments:

-Atari: Multi-player Atari 2600 games (cooperative, competitive and mixed sum)
+## Atari: Multi-player Atari 2600 games (cooperative, competitive and mixed sum)
-Butterfly: Cooperative graphical games developed by us, requiring a high degree of coordination
+## Butterfly: Cooperative graphical games developed by us, requiring a high degree of coordination
-Classic: Classical games including card games, board games, etc.
+## Classic: Classical games including card games, board games, etc.
-MPE: A set of simple nongraphical communication tasks, originally from https://github.com/openai/multiagent-particle-envs
+## MPE: A set of simple nongraphical communication tasks, originally from https://github.com/openai/multiagent-particle-envs
-SISL: 3 cooperative environments, originally from https://github.com/sisl/MADRL
+## SISL: 3 cooperative environments, originally from https://github.com/sisl/MADRL

+## Installation
+To install the base PettingZoo library: pip install pettingzoo.

 The first problem we have to deal with is that the environment’s observations are full color images.
 We don’t need the color information and it’s 3x more computationally expensive for the neural networks to process than grayscale images due to the 3 color channels.